LeeMcKusick/backstory/README.md

 # backstory

-This is a React web app intended to dynamically generate a backstory for a D&D character.
+This is a React web app intended to generate a backstory for a D&D character.